Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Introduction

 Our initial motivation comes from the recent U.S.~National Science Foundation (NSF) ``mechanism design pilot,'' which was an attempt to spread the review load amongst all submitters of proposals \cite{Haze13a,MeSa09a}.
-The program uses \emph{``reviewers assigned from among the set of PIs whose proposals are being reviewed.''} Reviewers' own proposals get \emph{``supplemented with `bonus points' depending upon the degree to which his or her ranking agrees with the consensus ranking (\cite{NSF14a}, Page 46).''} This mechanism employed by the NSF is not strategyproof; reviewers are incentivized to guess what others are thinking, not to provide their honest feedback (an idea supported by \citet{CGMP15a}).
+The program uses \emph{``reviewers assigned from among the set of PIs whose proposals are being reviewed.''} Reviewers' own proposals get \emph{``supplemented with `bonus points' depending upon the degree to which his or her ranking agrees with the consensus ranking (\cite{NSF14a}, Page 46).''} This mechanism employed by the NSF is not strategyproof; reviewers are incentivized to guess what others are thinking, not to provide their honest feedback.
+Hence the mechanism induces a type of Keynesian ``Beauty Contest'' \cite{Key36a} where the incentives are misaligned and humans have been shown to not behave truthfully \cite{CGMP15a}.
 Removing the bonus may be worse, as reviewers would then be able to increase the chance of their own proposal being accepted by rating other proposals lower \cite{NaLi13a}.
-In either case, reviewers can \emph{benefit} from reporting something other than their truthful values.
+In either case, reviewers can \emph{benefit} from reporting something other than their true values.
 When agents have the incentive to misrepresent their truthful reports, the effect on the results of the aggregation or selection mechanism can be problematic.
 Indeed, in a comprehensive evaluation of the peer review process, Wenneras and Wold \cite{WeWo97a} wrote, \emph{``\ldots the development of peer-review systems with some built-in resistance to the weakness of human nature is therefore of high priority.''}